-In 2023, we published our 2022 Sustainability Report.
-This report provides detailed information regarding our Corporate Responsibility strategy, focus areas and governance structure.
+In 2024, we published our 2023 Sustainability Report.
+This report provides detailed information regarding our corporate responsibility strategy, focus areas and governance structure.
 We are committed to reducing our greenhouse gas emissions by implementing new technologies, improving operational efficiencies, and expanding green energy usages.
-In addition, we are committed to reducing our global water use by reducing and recycling water usage and investing new technologies to improve water efficiency.
-For more information on our approach to sustainability management, refer to our 2022 Sustainability Report, which is available on our website at https://balchem.com/our-company/corporate-social-responsibility/sustainability.
+In addition, we are committed to reducing our global water use by recycling water and investing new technologies to improve water efficiency.
+For more information on our approach to sustainability management, refer to our website at https://balchem.com/responsibility/sustainability.
 The information contained on, or that may be accessed through, the Company's website is not incorporated by reference into, and is not part of, this Annual Report on Form 10-K.